What is a Ham Radio License?

 As a convenience for those completing our licensing classes, the licensing exam(s) will be held at the instructional location at the last class meeting.

 Regular, Locally Scheduled License Exams

-The license exams are administrated by a team of volunteers that have been trained to provide the exams.
+The license exams are administered by a team of volunteers that have been trained to provide the exams.
 Currently, test sessions, also known as Volunteer Examiner Sessions or VE Sessions, are offered in Kalamazoo in the odd months.
 January through May VE Sessions fall on the fourth Saturday, and July through November VE sessions fall on the third Saturday.
-Check the K.A.R.C.
-Calendar for specific dates and times.

-VE Sessions are held that the Kalamazoo County Sherriff’s Department on Lake Street in Kalamazoo.
+VE Sessions are held that the American Red Cross of Southwest Michigan.
 John Tucker WB8ZVV organizes the sessions and should be contacted for specific directions if it is your first time testing in Kalamazoo.
 E-mail John at email@example.com.

 VE Sessions can also be found at most “Hamfests” – local, regional and national Ham Radio conventions and swap meets.
 An annual Kalamazoo Hamfest is held at the Kalamazoo County Expo Center in October.